Sandbox (computer security)

 In computer security, a sandbox is a security mechanism for separating running programs, usually in an effort to mitigate system failures and/or software vulnerabilities from spreading.
-The isolation metaphor is taken from the idea of children who do not play well together, so each is given their own sandbox to play in alone.
-It is often used to execute untested or untrusted programs or code, possibly from unverified or untrusted third parties, suppliers, users or websites, without risking harm to the host machine or operating system.
+The sandbox metaphor derives from the concept of a child's sandbox—a play area where children can build, destroy, and experiment without causing any real-world damage.
+It is often used to analyze untested or untrusted programs or code, possibly originating from unverified or untrusted third parties, suppliers, users or websites, without risking harm to the host machine or operating system.
 A sandbox typically provides a tightly controlled set of resources for guest programs to run in, such as storage and memory scratch space.
 Network access, the ability to inspect the host system, or read from input devices are usually disallowed or heavily restricted.

-In the sense of providing a highly controlled environment, sandboxes may be seen as a specific example of virtualization.
+In the sense of providing a highly controlled environment, sandboxing can be comparable to virtualization.
 Sandboxing is frequently used to test unverified programs that may contain a virus or other malicious code without allowing the software to harm the host device.